R&H Logo

 You must show that your inability to find a similar-paying position constitutes a “substantial and continuing” change.
 The problem is, substantial and continuing is a vague idea that’s open to individual interpretation.

 Advice: I advise clients to keep detailed records during their job search.
 Maintain a log of every company you’ve interviewed with or sent a resume.
 You’ll want to do this for at least two months, possibly longer.
+This will show the court you’re making a good-faith effort to find work, not trying to dodge your responsibility.

 Early Retirement